DasLab/rna_benchmark/README.md

 easy_cat.py SWM
 ```
 to concatenate models from various subdirectories for each target.
-- Copy or rsync files to your local computer to run MATLAB.
+- Copy or rsync files to your local computer for visualization.

 Visualizing benchmark runs
 --------------------------